-Zonal Unforced Capacity Obligations are determined based on an allocation of the RTO Unforced Capacity Obligation based on zonal peak load forecasts and zonal Short Term Resource Procurement Targets.
+Zonal Unforced Capacity Obligations are determined based on an allocation of the RTO Unforced Capacity Obligation based on zonal peak load forecasts.
 As a result of the RPM Auction clearing process, additional resources above those required to meet the IRM may be procured and allocated to the zones.
 Since resource requirements in the constrained zones may be higher than those required based on IRM (FPR) these requirements affect the clearing price in the zones but not the allocation of RTO obligations to zones.

-A Base Zonal Unforced Capacity Obligation is determined for each zone and is equal to the (Zonal Weather Normalized Summer Peak for the summer four years prior to the Delivery Year\ Base Zonal RPM Scaling Factor \ the Forecast Pool Requirement) + Zonal Short Term Resource Procurement Target.
+A Base Zonal Unforced Capacity Obligation is determined for each zone and is equal to the (Zonal Weather Normalized Summer Peak for the summer four years prior to the Delivery Year Base Zonal RPM Scaling Factor the Forecast Pool Requirement).
 Effective with the 2018/2019 Delivery Year, the Zonal Short Term Resource Procurement Target is no longer considered in the determination of a Base Zonal Unforced Capacity Obligation.